Visitors to your home may ask to use your Wi-Fi to get online, but you might not be keen to share the password and give them access to your network.

 What is a guest Wi-Fi network?

-A guest Wi-Fi connection is an extension of your home broadband Wi-Fi which provides visitors with limited access to the network.
+A guest Wi-Fi connection is an extension of your home broadband Wi-Fi that provides visitors with a limited internet access point.

-Guest Wi-Fi uses a different network name (known as an SSID - Service Set Identifier) to your regular Wi-Fi.
-So when someone wants to get online you give them the guest Wi-Fi network name and password instead, letting them use the broadband without putting the rest of your network at risk.
+Guest Wi-Fi access uses a different network name than your home Wi-Fi.
+This is known as an SSID or Service Set Identifier.
+When someone wants to get online, you give them the guest Wi-Fi network name and password instead.
+This lets them use the broadband without putting the rest of your network at risk.